afridarahman38/Corporate_Internet_Banking_Testing/README.md

 **Performance Metrics:** Reports and analysis from stress and load testing.

 **Security Assessment Reports:** Results from vulnerability and compliance testing.

+**API Test:** Conducted API testing using Postman for validate the API

 ## How to Contribute
 - Clone the repository: